Conditions of Carriage

 You must not override the validity for the ticket or pass you have purchased.
 Should you be found to be travelling further than your ticket entitles you to you will be required to pay the equivalent adult single fare from your initial boarding point until your new alighting point.

 Single and return tickets are normally only valid on the day they were purchased unless a different arrangement has been clearly advertised.
 On single tickets you are not permitted to break your journey and if you do you maybe liable to pay for another ticket.
 Return tickets are valid for travel on any bus that goes along the same corridor irrespective of route.
 Return tickets are also valid for travel on another service that terminates at the same destination as long as the value of the journey is the same as stated on the ticket.
 Return tickets are only valid for one outbound and return journey and once punched are no longer valid for travel.
-Return tickets are not valid on our nightbus services, nightbus fares apply on N1, N2 and N3.

 Details of the range of tickets for different age groups are available on our websites and will be subject to change.
 This change will be notified to customers via our website and information displayed on our vehicles.

 Requests for refunds on tickets or passes purchased will be made at our discretion and will be subject to an administration fee.